Skip To Main Content

 Under Federal Law, all students have the right to a Free Appropriate Public Education (FAPE).
 If a student is determined to have a disability that impedes this right, s/he must be provided with special education services that ensure s/he receives the same education as typical needs students.
 Special education services for District 63 students are coordinated through an Individualized Education Plan (IEP).
 To determine whether or not a student qualifies for an IEP, the District carries out a thorough assessment and evaluation process:

 • First, a student must be suspected of having or known to have a disability that affects his/her ability to receive a FAPE.
 Such students come to our attention in various ways: through Child Find -- a process through which parents ask for an evaluation -- or through a referral by the school or other individual.
-Often, a student is referred through the District's Response to Intervention (RTI), a multi-tier approach to the early identification and support of students with learning and behavior needs.
+Often, a student is referred through the District's Response to Intervention (RTI), a multi-tier approach to the early identification and support of students with learning and behavioral needs.

 • Not all students suspected of having a disability are referred for further evaluation.
 However, for those who are, a team of District professionals and parents/guardians assess a student's ability to learn in the educational environment.